- About the Major

 Reporters in Merrill's Baltimore Urban Affairs and Carnegie reporting seminars published a detailed report on how families just above the poverty line struggle to make ends meet in Maryland.
 The project was published in partnership with Merrill's Capital News Service and the Baltimore Sun.
 Funding for this reporting project was provided by the Carnegie Foundation and the Abell Foundation.

 Student journalists at the University of Maryland and other universities around the country examined the fractured system for keeping food safe in the United States.
 At Merrill, the project was directed by Deborah Nelson, a Pulitzer-winning investigative reporter, Sandy Banisky, former deputy managing editor at the Baltimore Sun, and Sean Mussenden, director of the college’s Capital News Service advanced multimedia bureau.

 Students in the college's Urban Affairs Reporting class use Baltimore as a laboratory to cover issues of importance to cities.
 The class is taught by Sandy Banisky, Merrill's Abell Professor in Baltimore Journalism, a former deputy managing editor of The (Baltimore) Sun.
-The most recent project looked at Baltimore's juvenile justice system.
+Their 2013 project was part of the collaborative Sea Change investigation above.
+In 2012, students looked at Baltimore's Locust Point - A Changing Waterfront.